 Jesse Dolan: Now you sound like my wife, I don’t know.
 All right.
 Fourth and final question here for you, Terry.
 “My site is using,” again, quotes.
 Air quotes here for those on video.
 “My site is using inline schema, inputting the schema into the div with…” This is something that I should probably screen share.
-This is horrible to read on audio as I’m going through this live here, but, “inputting the schema into the div with,” again in quotes ‘item prop equals coding.'”
+This is horrible to read on audio as I’m going through this life here, but, “inputting the schema into the div with,” again in quotes ‘item prop equals coding.’”

 It goes on to say, “In Terry’s previous episode, he talked about the JSON and putting schema into the head.
 I have done this.
 Do I remove the inline schema or keep it in there if I have the new schema in the head now?”
 Right.
-So Terry, I know you know what I meant reading all that.
+So, Terry, I know you know what I meant reading all that.
 Again, everybody else I’ll paste it in there.
-Maybe Terry as you answer this, can you explain a little bit on the difference between the item prop type schema, the inline and the JSON?
+Maybe Terry as you answer this, can you explain a little bit the difference between the item prop type schema, the inline, and the JSON?
 Sorry to put you on the spot.

 But the biggest thing is that, yeah, it’s old school.
-It doesn’t do anything as far as I’m concerned because you can’t do a normal JSON schema can do.
+It doesn’t do anything as far as I’m concerned because you can’t do what a normal JSON schema can do.
 But the short answer is yes, delete all schema.
 So, and we even do this with everything.
 So when we take over a site just for schema-only projects we’ll go in and we’ll make sure that we get rid of all the schema that’s currently there, whether it’s through a plugin or whether, whatever it is.